 Once you have a clear vision for your social media influencer marketing strategy, look for influencers with a shared target demographic.
 You should be able to get a general idea of which influencers fit your industry and demographic through hashtag research.
-For example, if your product is laser-cut jewelry, you could look for influencers who share styled outfits or creative Ponoko ideas.
+Then, you can try to find influencers by scraping Google or by reaching out to them via social media.
+For example, if your product is laser-cut jewelry, you could look for influencers who share styled outfits or creative ideas.

 Once you narrow down your options and reach out to influencers, you can request a detailed report of their follower demographics.
 However, this exercise will help you create a shortlist.